 We are participating in the Global Environment Committee of the Japan Foreign Trade Council.
-We are striving to build a decarbonization society, construct a recycling-orientated society, and to support environmental related laws and regulations with other trading companies.
+We are striving to build a decarbonized society, construct a recyclingorientated society, and to support environmental related laws and regulations with other trading companies.

 Participation in the CDP (Water Security)